 The backdrop of the Morris Hill neighborhood consists of charming older homes, mature trees, and well-manicured backyard gardens.
-We are a neighborhood in transition, which can be seen throughout the areas where young homeowners are reviving their early to mid-century homes next to retired residents who have lived in the neighborhood for over 50 years.
+We are a neighborhood in transition, which can be seen throughout the areas where young homeowners are reviving their turn of the century to mid-century homes next to retired residents who have lived in the neighborhood for over 50 years.

 The heart of Morris Hill is located on Orchard Street.
 Orchard Street’s unique niche specialty shops, restaurants, and other locally owned retail businesses draw individuals from all across the valley, making Orchard Street a destination location.